Tor (fish)

 Tor is a genus of freshwater ray-finned fishes belonging to the family Cyprinidae, the family which includes the carps, barbs and related fishes.
-The fishes in this genus, and some related genera, are commonly known as mahseers.
+The fishes in this genus, and some related genera, are commonly known as mahseers, though this genus is often distinguished as the true mahseer..
 These fishes are found in Asia.

 Species

+Tor is distinguished from its relatives, such as Naziritor and Neolissochilus, by the presence of a median lobe on the mandible/lower lip.
+The median lobe may alternatively be described as an "interrupted fold or groove".

 The currently recognized species in this genus are: